 Anonymous structs and unions

 C++ includes a feature named anonymous unions.
-The compilers allow a similar feature for both structs and unions in the C programming language.
-For more information, see Anonymous structs and unions, page 125.
+The compiler allows a similar feature for both structs and unions in the C programming language.
+For more information, see Anonymous structs and unions, page 126.

 Bitfields and non-standard types